Second International Conference

 Alexandre Stevens is vice-president of the New Lacanian School and Analyst Member of the New Lacanian School (NLS) and of the Ecole de la Cause freudienne (ECF).
 He is the founder and therapeutic director of Le Courtil, an institution for the psychoanalytic treatment of children located in Belgium; and former president of the NLS and the ECF.
 Trained in psychiatry, Stevens practises psychoanalysis in Brussels and teaches in the Clinical Section.
 He is the founding editor of Quarto and has published extensively in publications of the Freudian Field.

 A podcast of Alexandre Stevens’ excellent talk on ‘Unlimited Enjoyments’ is available thanks to the Backdoor Broadcasting Company.
 Hosted in London on 17th March 2016 by the MA in Psychoanalysis at Kingston University and the New Lacanian School, Stevens’ seminar addresses what he calls the “principles of limitation” or “modifiers to enjoyment” which can be used as markers of diagnostic orientation in the psychoanalytic clinic, or as possible restitution mechanisms for psychotic subjects.
 Drawing from his work as Director of the Belgian clinic Le Courtil specialising in the care of autistic youngsters, Stevens points to the ways in which these limit points can be used to indicate the form of jouissance available to the subject and the ways it can be controlled.
 As well as discussing his work at Le Courtil, his comments expand into a discussion on Lacan’s formulas of sexuation from Seminar XIX and XX, which Stevens reads as an expression of Russell’s paradox – they are “not a partition between men and women but between two logics of organisation”.
-This podcast is especially useful preparatory material for our conference this July (13th and 14th) where Alexandre Stevens is the invited keynote speaker.
+This podcast is especially relevant to this conference, where Alexandre Stevens is the invited keynote speaker.
 The full recording is available here